 its best to serve this kaju pulao with a shorba or any side veg gravy. it also goes well with paneer based gravies like palak paneer, paneer butter masala, paneer lababdar. even a dal tadka or dal fry will go well.

-you can even accompany an onion tomato raita with this pulao. obviously, addition of cashews makes this pulao rich, so you can make this pulao once in a while or for guests or festive occasions. the recipe can be easily doubled. few more cashew recipes on blog are:
+you can even accompany an onion tomato raita with this pulao. obviously, the addition of cashews makes this pulao rich, so you can make this pulao once in a while or for guests or festive occasions. the recipe can be easily doubled.

 - 1 cup heaped basmati rice or 200 grams basmati rice, soaked in enough water for 30 minutes

 - 1 medium to large onion or 65 grams onion or ½ cup thinly sliced onions

 - ½ tsp ginger garlic paste or 2 to 3 garlic cloves + ½ inch ginger crushed in a mortar-pestle